zt-initech/pillow-simd/README.md

 ## Why not to contribute SIMD to the original Pillow

 Well, this is not so simple.
-First of all, Pillow support large number of architectures, not only x86.
-But even for x86 platforms Pillow orfen distributed via precompiled binaries.
+First of all, Pillow supports large number of architectures, not only x86.
+But even for x86 platforms Pillow often distributed via precompiled binaries.
 To integrate SIMD in precompiled binaries we need to do runtime checks of CPU capabilites.
 To compile code with runtime checks we need to pass `-mavx2` option